HectareaGalbis/adp/docs/user-guide.md

 (BUT IT (IS (OK)))
 ```

-Note that `NIL` is printed after `code-block`.
+Note that `NIL` or, equivalently, `()` is used after `code-block`.
 This is because we can pass some symbols to [ADP:CODE-BLOCK](/docs/user-api.md#macro-code-block) in order to change a bit how it works.
 But, we will see that in later sections.

 On the other hand, [ADP:CODE-EXAMPLE](/docs/user-api.md#macro-code-example) do evaluate the code.
 And what is more, it prints the standard output as well as the returned values.
 For example: